Grievance Policy Classified Employees

 - An employee who files a grievance may be granted appropriate time during work hours to be involved with the procedure; however, employees have no right to use excessive amounts of work time for grievances.
 The university has a responsibility to ensure that the effective and efficient operations of the work unit continue without disruption.
 Grievance rights do not relieve an employee of the responsibility to do the assigned job.
-The employee must consult with Human Resources about the need to use time from their position to handle grievance related matters.
+The employee must consult with Human Resources and Student Employment about the need to use time from their position to handle grievance related matters.

 - No employee may use his or her position to coerce, attempt to coerce, or influence in any improper manner, any hearing officer or member of a grievance committee.
 Such actions will lead to disciplinary action up to and including termination.

 - An employee who files a grievance has no right to representation at any step of the process.
 The employee will be given the right to call for witnesses if applicable.

 - Grievance documents are not necessarily accessible to the general public.
 To protect and guard these documents, all grievance documents will be maintained in Human Resources and Student Employment.

 - The university reserves the right to consolidate grievances as necessary for the following reasons:

 - Multiple grievances filed by an employee that involve similar or related circumstances